JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_12.md

 ## VI.

 13\.
-'Whether thou, O holy Rashn! art in the Karshvare Vouru-bare_s_ti [^793], we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashn! art in the Karshvare Vouru-bare<i>s</i>ti [^793], we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards this var prepared . . . . in whatever part of the world thou art.

 ## VII.

 14\.
-'Whether thou, O holy Rashnu! art in the Karshvare Vouru-bare_s_ti [^793], we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashnu! art in the Karshvare Vouru-bare<i>s</i>ti [^793], we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards this var prepared . . . . in whatever part of the world thou art.

 ## VIII.

 15\.
-'Whether thou, O holy Rashnu! art in this Karshvare, the bright _H__v_aniratha [^793], we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashnu! art in this Karshvare, the bright <i>H</i><i>v</i>aniratha [^793], we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards this var prepared . . . . in whatever part of the world thou art.

 ## IX.